Guest Posts

 Height Gauges, Sine Gauges, and Gauge Blocks

-This article is part of our Complete Guide to Metrology.
+This article forms part of our Complete Guide to Metrology.

 JASH C.I.
 Surface Plates and Tables serve as a precision reference base for inspection, tool making, gauging, spotting marking and layout operations.
 Granite or Cast Iron Surface Plates are supported on suitable stand called Surface Tables Stands enable proper levelling of plate and also provide the top surface at a convenient working height of approx. 850 to 900 mm from the floor.
 The adherence to high quality standards and precise configurations makes JASH a leading surface plate manufacturer and supplier in the industry and one of the best Cast Iron and Granite surface plate manufacturers globally.